btnguyenPersonal/edit/tasks.md

 ## TODO

-- fix tabs length % indent_size when tabs arent at start

 - add cleanup file to end of sendKeys

 - :retab command (find all preceding spaces of state->indent length and convert to tab)